 The exhibit doesn’t have to end when visitors leave the Smithsonian National Museum of Natural History.
 There’s Outbreak DIY, an initiative which includes a condensed, downloadable version of the exhibit, along with communication assets and a toolkit, so anyone in the world can set up an outbreak exhibit.
 The materials have been requested in over 30 countries (as of May 2018).
 There was a local DIY Outbreak exhibit in the Russell Senate Office Building Rotunda in Washington, DC on October 1-5, 2018, and universities across the United States are using DIY materials.

 The exhibit is a great example of how public health organizations and institutions can engage people around public health issues.
+Though the exhibit is now closed, the digital version of the exhibit is still available.
+There is also a virtual tour of the exhibit available.

 Visit the exhibit to see for yourself.
 If you’ve visited already, tell us what you think in the comments below.